Skip to main content

 Thinking of buying property together?
 Learn the legalese.
 “You could own it as ‘joint tenants’, where you own it equally, however much money you both put in - if you were to break up the property would be split down the middle,” says Laura.
 “Or you could own it as ‘tenants in common’, where you own different percentages, and you’d get it in those proportions if you were to split up.”

 But that’s if you’re starting with a blank slate.
-When author and journalist Helen Whitaker Link opens in a new window and her now-husband Ian Pope, a programme manager, first moved in together, she owned the flat - so was effectively his landlord.
+When author and journalist Helen Whitaker and her now-husband Ian Pope, a programme manager, first moved in together, she owned the flat - so was effectively his landlord.
 “We agreed to use his savings (the equivalent of my deposit) to do a loft conversion, meaning we then both had the same financial investment in the flat.
 At that point I put him on the mortgage, and we’re now joint tenants,” says Helen.
 A side effect of that skewed beginning, however, can be an unequal burden of admin.
 “I was the point of contact for everything, like house insurance and bills,” something that once their son arrived, became, she laughs, “a slight sore point.”
 An hour spent putting bills in joint names will be time well spent.

 Getting married makes things easier – but only up to a point